ericmilholen/opall.io/README.md

 ## Setup

-Manually clone the repo and then run `npm install` in both the server and the client.
+Manually clone the repo and then run `npm install` in both the eric server and the client.

 ## .env should look like this: